kahshiuhtang/orcanet-go/README.md

 * Store Transaction [Producer to Market]

+## HTTP Functionality

+Server should only look for two things:

+* Route /requestFile with a GET Request, parameter of `filename`, a string that represents name of file

+* Route /sendCoin with a POST Request, data contains a JSON object with one field named `amount`

 ## Other Notes

 * Probably need to use GO's RPC library, probably most difficult